Janis Joplin: January–June 1970

 Around this time, she formed her new band, known for a short time as Main Squeeze, then renamed the Full Tilt Boogie Band.
 The band comprised mostly young Canadian musicians previously associated with Ronnie Hawkins and featured an organ, but no horn section.
 Joplin took a more active role in putting together the Full Tilt Boogie band than she had with her prior group.
 She was quoted as saying, "It's my band.
 Finally it's my band!"
 In May 1970, after performing under the name Main Squeeze at a Hells Angels event, the renamed Full Tilt Boogie Band began a nationwide tour.
 Joplin became very happy with her new group, which eventually received mostly positive feedback from both her fans and the critics.
-She performed with the band, billed as Main Squeeze, at a party for the Hells Angels at a venue in San Rafael, California on May 21, 1970, according to a web site maintained by Big Brother guitarist Sam Andrew.
+She performed with the band, billed as Main Squeeze, at a party for the Hells Angels at a venue in San Rafael, California, on May 21, 1970, according to a website maintained by Big Brother guitarist Sam Andrew.
 Andrew's web site quotes him as saying, "This will be the first time that Janis' old band and her new band will be at the same venue, so everyone is a little on edge."

 According to Joplin's biographer Ellis Amburn, Big Brother with its lead singer Nick Gravenites was the opening act at the party that was attended by 2,300 people.
 The Hells Angels, who had known Joplin since 1966, paid her a fee of $240 to perform.
 Gravenites and Sam Andrew (who had resumed playing guitar with Big Brother) differed in their opinions of her performance and how substance abuse affected it.
 Gravenites described her singing as "stupendous", according to Amburn.
 Amburn quoted Andrew twenty years later: "She was visibly deteriorating and she looked bloated.
 She was like a parody of what she was at her best.
 I put it down to her drinking too much and I felt a tinge of fear for her well-being.
 Her singing was real flabby, no edge at all."
 Shortly thereafter, Joplin began wearing multi-colored feather boas in her hair.
-(She had not worn them at the May 21 Hells Angels party/concert in San Rafael).
+(She had not worn them at the May 21 Hells Angels party/concert in San Rafael.)
 By the time she began touring with Full Tilt Boogie, Joplin told people she was drug-free, but her drinking increased.